gianlucasposito/Loan-Approval-Prediction/README.md

----
-title: "Loan Prediction and Explainable AI"
-author: "Your Name"
-date: "`r Sys.Date()`"
-output: html_document
----

 # Loan Approval Prediction

 ## Overview

 This project develops a machine learning model to predict loan approval based on applicant details.
-The goal is to enhance decision-making for loan applications by using historical data.
-Additionally, the project focuses on explainable AI to ensure transparency and trust in predictions.
+The goal is to enhance decision-making for loan applications by utilizing historical data.
+Additionally, the project emphasizes explainable AI to ensure transparency and build trust in predictions.
+Furthermore, a user-friendly app is deployed using the Streamlit library, which can be accessed here: [Streamlit App](#).

 ---